ASNA/MobileRPG-Sass/README.md

 "Minifying"  a resource is a very simple way to improve performance (reducing the time a website response page takes to be transmitted from the server to the client device).

 The process of minification consists of reducing the size of a resource (in this case the CSS file) without losing any of the required syntax imposed by the CSS standard.
-The Mobile RPG-Sass project, in addition to producing the Framework.css and Theme.css, also produce the minified CSS files: Framework.min.css and Theme.min.css.
+The Mobile RPG-Sass project, in addition to producing the Framework.css and Theme.css, also produces the minified CSS files: Framework.min.css and Theme.min.css.

 To use the minified CSS, all you need to do is copy these files to your ~Themes\Current\Styles folder and update the references on your MasterPage(s) to point to the `.min.css` instead of the `.css`

 ### Optimization beyond Minification

-When your Monarch/Mobile RPG site is complete, you may want to review the list of ASNA Web Controls used for controls that are NOT being used, to remove the related CSS styles.
-For example, if your Monarch/Mobile RPG website does not use the 5250 Terminal Emulator, you can easily remove a big chunk from `Framework.css` making the size of the minified version even smaller.
+When your Mobile RPG site is complete, you may want to review the list of ASNA Web Controls used for controls that are NOT being used, to remove the related CSS styles.
+For example, if your Mobile RPG website does not use the 5250 Terminal Emulator, you can easily remove a big chunk from `Framework.css` making the size of the minified version even smaller.
 (Read the section `Removing Unused CSS Styles to Optimize Response Time` below).

 ## Installation